rsnorman/rsnorman/_posts/2016-05-03-overriding-future-methods.md

 end
 {% endhighlight %}

 I'm feeling good.
-My ten years of experience is paying off finally.
-We all know it's going to take a turn for the worse now.
+My ten years of experience is paying off.

+*We all know it's going to take a turn for the worse now.*

 Next up is the same treatment for our Sidekiq jobs that send personal data to third-parties.
 The JSON also must be serialized safely and the jobs marked as allowing this safe action.
 I know right off the bat that Sidekiq workers don't have nice callbacks like Rails controllers.
-Who let a little thing like this hold them back, I'll just override the `perform` method that each worker implements.
+But we won't let a little thing like this hold us back.
+I'll just override the `perform` method that each worker implements.

 {% highlight ruby %}